 A number of specialized habitats are described under this general heading including marsh, open country, and early successional shrublands.
 The category of special concern and rare wildlife species includes species that are quite rare and have experienced significant population declines in Ontario.
 This includes S1-S3 and SH wildlife per the NHIC.
 Two Eastern Wood-Pewee pairs were present as a breeding species on the subject property with one territory in the eastern valley and the other in the western woodland.
 This bird species is relatively common and widespread, on this basis and in our professional opinion, the presence of two Eastern Wood-Pewee should not confer SWH status.
-Regardless its habitat is being protected.
+Regardless, the habitat occupied by the pewees is being protected.